w3f/General-Grants-Program/grants/grants.md

   * Direct Outreach

 ## Areas of interest
-The Web3 foundation is interested in providing grants in the different areas of interest shown below.
+The Web3 Foundation is interested in providing grants in the different areas of interest shown below.
 If any of these topics are of interest to you then please make a speculative application and request funding for your project.
 Our focus is to support projects building around **Substrate** or **Polkadot** (and more technologies going forward).

-For projects related to Ethereum please refer to [ECF](https://ecf.network/) that we are members of.
+For projects related to Ethereum, we would like to refer you to [ECF](https://ecf.network/) that we are members of.
+The Web3 Foundation's commitment to Ethereum includes the funding we have given to both ECF and Eth Prize.

 * **Software Development**
   * Development and deployment tooling